fairmat/ModelingTools/README.md

 DatesGenerator
 ==============

-A dates generator plugin for Fairmat: allows user to generate easily equipaced dates sequences.
+A dates generator plugin for Fairmat: allows user to generate easily equispaced dates sequences.